thechard/engineering-management/BookList.md

 ### The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change
 ###### Stephen R. Covey
 #### Why I'm reading this
+This book was recommended to me by one of my direct reports.
+I'm starting to think about where I want to head next in my career and looking for tools that can help me with that next step.
+This is a popular book that I heard about in some of the leadership training courses I went on when I first became a people lead.
+When my direct report talked about how great this book was recently I decided I should finally give it a go and see what I could learn from it.

 #### Summary From Amazon
 What are the habits of successful people?
 The 7 Habits of Highly Effective People has captivated readers for 25 years.
 It has transformed the lives of Presidents and CEOs, educators, parents, and students—in short, millions of people of all ages and occupations have benefited from Dr. Covey's 7 Habits book.
 And, it can transform you.